dev-kanika/VermaKanika/README.md

 - **Projects:** Explore a diverse range of AI and Data Science projects, from building machine learning models to data visualization and exploratory data analysis.
 Each project includes a detailed README for better understanding.

-- **Skills:** Get to know the technologies and programming languages I am proficient in, including Python and SQL as well as tools like MS Excel and Google Workspace.
+- **Skills:** Get to know the technologies and programming languages I am proficient in, including Python and SQL.

-- **Resume/CV:** Access the latest version of my resume/CV, detailing my education, work experience, and certifications.

 **Let’s Collaborate:**